 Schools in Motion is a science-driven education innovation programme in Estonia.
 In collaboration with participating schools, the program aims to develop and implement practices that support physical activity of students and teachers in Estonia.

-- currently, there are 204 schools in the network (39% of all general education schools in Estonia), different in size, location and capabilities;
+- Currently, there are 209 schools in the network (41% of all general education schools in Estonia), different in size, location and capabilities.

-- more than 53% of Estonian students study in a School in Motion;
+- Almost 57% of Estonian students study in a School in Motion.

-- compared to recently joined Schools in Motion, the schools that have participated in the programme longer:
+- In comparison with new Schools in Motion, the schools that have participated in the programme longer have better results.
+In older schools,

-- enjoy more support by the school principal and parents to design physically active school culture;
+- the action team enjoys more support by the school principal and parents to design physically active school culture;

-- have equipment for active teaching and learning as well as for outdoor recesses;
+- there is more equipment for active teaching and learning as well as for outdoor recesses;

-- more teachers use active teaching methods in grade 1-3;
+- there are more teachers who use active teaching methods in grade 1-3;

-- have a longer break for active recesses;
+- there is a longer break for active recesses;

 - the assembly hall and gym are open during the recess;

-- there are better conditions for parking bikes (racks etc).
+- there are better conditions for parking bikes (bike racks etc).

 - 99% of the parents consider it important that children have opportunities to be physically active during school day.
 Source: “The role of the school environment, teachers, and parents for encouraging physical activity among students”, research conducted in 15 Schools in Motion.